rocket-pool/RPIPs/RPIPs/RPIP-49.md

 The below is generally agreed to be the steps to be completed before we can consider this 'decided'.

-1. Complete the first draft of the full proposal specifications.
+1. **Done** - Complete the first draft of the full proposal specifications.
-2. Seek feedback from technically skilled or highly engaged community members on the draft specifications. **<-- We are approximately here.**
+2. **Active** - Seek feedback from technically skilled or highly engaged community members on the draft specifications.
-3. Create high-level explanations and informational material for the full proposal for consumption by the wider community.
+3. **Done** - Create high-level explanations and informational material for the full proposal for consumption by the wider community.
-4. Make a concerted effort to gather feedback via the forum from the wider community.
+4. **Active** - Make a concerted effort to gather feedback via the forum from the wider community.
 5. Update the proposal and specifications as needed taking into account wider community feedback.
 6. Run a forum temperature check vote on the full proposal (bar value capture mechanism).
 7. Run a snapshot vote on the full proposal (bar value capture mechanism).
-7. Run a snapshot vote on the value capture mechanism once outstanding blockers are cleared.
+8. Run a snapshot vote on the value capture mechanism once outstanding blockers are cleared.
 9. Update the proposal to incorporate the value capture mechanism vote result.

 ## Excluded Components